SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

   - parallelization
   - taxonomy
 ---

-Below, I provide methods and a script to show you how to set up a BLAST search to identify contaminant sequences (of non-eukaryotic origin) in a eukaryotic genome assembly.
-You can easily modify this procedure for any use case however (such as different search parameters, databases etc.) by changing the script provided.
-The main point is to make big BLAST tasks faster by using GNU `parallel`.
+Here I'll show you how to parallelize BLAST to greatly improve runtime.
+This may be needed if you are BLASTing a large query sequence set against a giant database.
+The specific problem I'm solving here is to identify contaminant sequences (of non-eukaryotic origin), accessioned in NCBI's `nt` database, in a eukaryotic genome assembly stored locally.
+But, you can easily modify this procedure for any use case (such as using different search parameters, databases etc.) by changing the provided script.

-**Make sure you have plenty of available space on your machine (several Tb) before uncompressing any files!**
+**Make sure you have plenty of available space on your machine (several Tb) before uncompressing any files from NCBI!**

 <br>

 ## Large sequence databases
-A problem that arises every once in a while is the need to blast very large query sets, such as a pre-assembly genome or transcriptome, against NCBI databases like the `nt` database, which as of the time of this post, when uncompressed is just shy of 2 Tb!
+A problem that arises every once in a while is the need to blast very large query sets, such as a pre-assembly genome or transcriptome, against NCBI databases like the `nt` database, which as of the time of this post, has an expanded size just shy of 2 Tb!

-Blasting a large genome/transcriptome against this database can take days or weeks.
+Blasting a large genome/transcriptome against this database can take days or weeks depending on your hardware.
 We can greatly speed up this process with GNU `parallel`.

 <br>